edgedb/easy-edgedb/README.md

 # Chapter 13

-> This time it was too late, and Lucy lies dying.
-Suddenly she opens her eyes and tells Arthur to kiss her.
-He tries, but Van Helsing grabs him and says "Don't you dare approach her!"
-It was not Lucy, but the vampire inside her that was talking.
-She dies, and Van Helsing puts a golden crucifix on her lips to stop her from moving (vampires can't move underneath one), but the nurse steals it when nobody is looking.
-Vampire Lucy starts walking around the town and biting children.
-Van Helsing tells the other people the truth, but Arthur can't believe him and becomes angry that he would insult Lucy by saying such things about her.
+> This time it was too late, and Lucy is dying.
+Suddenly she opens her eyes - they look very strange.
+She looks at Arthur and says “Arthur!
+Oh, my love, I am so glad you have come!
+Kiss me!”
+He tries, but Van Helsing grabs him and says "Don't you dare!"
+It was not Lucy, but the vampire inside that was talking.
+She dies, and Van Helsing puts a golden crucifix on her lips to stop her from moving (vampires can't move underneath one).
+Unfortunately, the nurse steals it to sell when nobody is looking.
+Now Vampire Lucy is walking around the town and biting children.
+Van Helsing tells the other people the truth, but Arthur doesn't believe him and becomes angry that he would say crazy things about his wife.

 Looks like Lucy has become a `MinorVampire`.
+How should we show this in the database?
+Let's look at the types again first.

 Right now `MinorVampire` is nothing special, just a type that extends `Person`:

 ```
 type MinorVampire extending Person {
     }
 ```

+Fortunately, according to the book she is a new "type" of person.
+The old Lucy is gone, and this new Lucy is now one of the `slaves` linked to the `Vampire` named Count Dracula.

-Fortunately, she is effectively a new type as a `MinorVampire`, and the book says this too: it's not really Lucy anymore.
-So we can just give `MinorVampire` an optional link to `Person`:
+So instead of trying to change the `NPC` type, we can just give `MinorVampire` an optional link to `Person`:

 ```
 type MinorVampire extending Person {